 My points to you.

-The better suit that fits off the rack, the better hotel room with the view, the better window covering with remote control doesn’t inherently sell.
+The better suit that fits off the rack, the better hotel room with the view, and the better window covering with remote control don’t inherently sell.

 No one says, “Price is no object.
 Charge me what you will.”

-But they do all want the best product for their needs and wants.
+But they all want the best product for their needs and wants.

 Here’s what to do

-If you sell cashmere sweaters, order a couple cheaper or even more expensive versions online and have your crew try them on during a meeting.
-Again, get them to notice how the hand of the material feels, the shape of the garment when worn once, you get the idea.
+If you sell cashmere sweaters, order a couple of cheaper or even more expensive versions online and have your crew try them on during a meeting.
+Again, get them to notice how the hand of the material feels, and the garment's shape when worn once.
+You get the idea.

-It’s a growing challenge in retail that everything is perceived as the same.
+Retail’s growing challenge is that everything is perceived as the same.

 It’s a growing challenge that employees, especially Millennials, will sell based on price.

-Unless you help your employees understand that just because something is the same product – whether tires or timepieces – your crew has to be able to understand what the differences are – not just the prices.
+Unless you help your employees understand that just because something is the same product – whether tires or timepieces – your crew must understand the differences – not just the prices.
 That takes wisdom.

-Your employees are Aladdins, train them to use their magic power to sell the best, not the cheap.
+Your employees are Aladdin.
+Train them to use their magic power to sell the best, not the cheap.